Understanding Consignor Roles in Contract Management

 Before delivery, consignors usually retain ownership of the goods.
 Once the consignee—typically the importer or buyer—receives and accepts them (often after payment), ownership transfers.
 This distinction matters for determining liability, especially in case of damage or loss during transport.
 Strong contract management helps make this transition legally clear.

-Modern contract management systems, such as ClearContract’s AI-powered tools, help businesses record these ownership terms precisely.
+ClearContract’s Contract Management records these ownership terms precisely.
 For a company shipping products worldwide, automated tracking of contractual clauses ensures every handoff—whether between consignor and carrier or consignor and consignee—is documented accurately and safely.

 Preparation and Documentation